figtreevic/figtreevic/README.md

 👀 I’m interested in learning as much as possible!

-🌱 I’m currently working with front-end and learning back-end
+🌱 I’m currently working with Business Intelligence and learning Machine Learning
 </div>

 ##